 We are in uncharted territory as a South African surgical community.
 The COVID-19 outbreak has been declared a global pandemic by the WHO and our South African President has appropriately responded by declaring a “national state of disaster” in order to activate national procedures.

 COVID-19 is a rapidly expanding global challenge, placing a huge burden on healthcare systems.
 There is no evidence to inform the management of surgical patients with COVID-19 infection.
 Capturing real-world data and sharing international experience will support the management of this complex group of patients, improving their clinical care.

-It is with great sadness that I report the death of my friend and colleague, Richard Anthony Venniker, on 27 October 2017.
+It is with great sadness that we report the death of our friend and colleague, Dr Timothy Thulo.
+Dr. Thulo will be missed by all.

 ASSA Mthatha Outreach Programme Report is now available for you to download.

 Steve Biko Academic Hospital is advertising a vacancy for the position of Directorate: Surgery – Plastic Surgery Division.

 There are vacancies for the following positions at Shelly Beach Hospital, Kwazulu-Natal.